Harness engineering

 Hooks are a better home for repetitive enforcement than AGENTS.md.

-or opening a pull request are all examples of work that can often be attached
+Formatting code, running linters, asking for approval before sensitive commands, posting notifications, or opening a pull request are all examples of work that can often be attached to a well-placed hook.

 A good hook reduces prompt clutter instead of adding to it.
 If the formatter succeeds, the agent usually does not need to hear about it.
 If a check fails, then the failure should come back with enough detail to guide the next step.
 This kind of back-pressure is useful because it keeps routine success paths out of the model’s way while still surfacing actionable problems.
 Written instructions should cover the cases that require judgment.
 Hooks should cover the cases that do not.